-- Androctonus crassicauda (black scorpion): Severe envenoming possible and potentially lethal, however most stings cause only severe local pain. - Buthacus leptochelys, Buthacus macrocentrus, Compsobuthus matthiesseni, Compsobuthus werneri, Mesobuthus caucasicus, Mesobuthus eupeus, Odontobuthus doriae, and Orthochirus scrobiculosus: Clinical effects unknown; there are a number of dangerous Buthid scorpions, but there are also some known to cause minimal effects only.
-Without clinical data it is unclear where this species fits within that spectrum. - Scorpio maurus, Scorpio maurus palmatus: Mild envenoming only, not likely to prove lethal. - Hemiscorpius lepturus: Severe envenoming possible, potentially lethal. - Hottentotta saulcyi, Hottentotta scaber, and Hottentotta schach: Moderate envenoming possible but unlikely to prove lethal.
+- Androctonus crassicauda (black scorpion): Severe envenoming possible and potentially lethal, however most stings cause only severe local pain. - Buthacus leptochelys, Buthacus macrocentrus, Compsobuthus werneri, Mesobuthus caucasicus, Mesobuthus eupeus, Orthochirus iraqus, and Orthochirus scrobiculosus: Clinical effects unknown; there are a number of dangerous Buthid scorpions, but there are also some known to cause minimal effects only.
+Without clinical data it is unclear where this species fits within that spectrum.